awsdocs/aws-parallelcluster-user-guide/doc_source/install-virtualenv.md

    ```
    (apc-ve) C:\>pcluster version
-   2.8.1
+   2.9.0
    ```

 ------

 You can use the `deactivate` command to exit the virtual environment\.
-Each time that you start a session, you must [reactivate the environment](#activate-virtual-environment)\.
+Each time you start a session, you must [reactivate the environment](#activate-virtual-environment)\.

 To upgrade to the latest version of AWS ParallelCluster, run the installation command again\.